CodeZGame/BubbleMind/README.md

-In order to use BubbleMind, you must have your file(s) formatted as required (see docs/FormatFiles.txt) When your file are greatly formatted, you just have to run the application, indicates the path of your file and it's done !
+In order to use BubbleMind, you must have your file(s) formatted as required (see docs/FormatFiles.txt) When your file are greatly formatted, it must be on your server.
+Then, you just have to go on the webpage (that integrate the application) and it's done !
 Enjoy your nice data presentation !

 ==========

-(Last edit: 22 december 2012)
+(Last edit: 11 february 2013)